-If you are authorised to use Crowd, you can log in to Crowd's Self-Service Console to update your user profile and view other information about your username.
+If you are authorized to use Crowd, you can log in to Crowd's Self-Service Console to update your user profile and view other information about your username.
 The Crowd administrator can grant people access to the Self-Service Console, as described in the Crowd Administration Guide.
 Basically, the administrator should ensure that your username is in a user directory which is mapped to the Crowd application.

 On this page: